dennypenta/go-api-walkthrough/README.md

 It's good to integrate lazy tools such as http://huma.rocks in order to generate the api spec and never write it manually (register fake web server and expose only openapi page from it).

 ### Scalability

 The application itself has no much resource intencive load, it does IO operations providing access to the database.
 Therefore, I anticipate most of the bottleneck on the database size, there are many well known practices we can apply in order to serve more users/requests:
-- define the most complex queries and create a specific index for it (for example, on `createdAt` if that's the most frequent data range we query); currently Postgres doesn't support unique keys on hash indexes, therefore even uuid Primary Key has a btree index, so we could add hash index on the `id` field, as a result the reading a single item operation performance might be slightly improved
+- define the most complex queries and create a specific index for it (for example, a composite index on `(deletedAt, createdAt)` if that's the most frequent data range we query); currently Postgres doesn't support unique keys on hash indexes, therefore even uuid Primary Key has a btree index, so we could add hash index on the `id` field, as a result the reading a single item operation performance might be slightly improved
 - setup cache instances (lru,lfu) such as redis, it's even better to setup for multi-region application in order to put the data closer to the users, as a result even more reducing latency
 - add more database replicas, it's important not to use statement-based replica (should be deprecated for most of the database) since we use non-deterministic queries such as calling `now()` funciton in the database
 - sharding the database, the easiest way to shard by region; if the app is write-heavy we could create partitions based on createdAt timestamp